Waddelltre3/Waddelltre3.github.io/pages/about-my-project.md

   cyberattacks due to vulnerabilities being exploited in AI systems as a solution in cybersecurity applications.

   In this proposed work, the goals are to (1) develop a meta-learning-based proactive defense system to defend against unforeseen malicious adversarial attacks; (2) upload the codes used for proactive defense system to IoT devices, and (3) to conduct test and evaluation (T&E) to measure their performances against unforeseen attacks in real-time.
+In
-In this project, we will implement meta-learning- enabled adversarial training (Meta-Adv) model, which is the framework for implementing
-  Proactive Defense System to improve predicting unforeseencyberattacks.
-The goals can be achieved by the following
-  objectives: (1) to access benchmark datasets for adversarial training and testing; (2) the implementation of meta- training of the Meta- Adv model; (3) the implementation of meta-testing of the Meta-Adv model; (4) conduct T&E to analyze the accuracy against attacks on benchmark datasets; (5) to convert the Python-based Meta-Adv model to C++;
-  (6) upload C++-based Meta-Adv model to IoT devices; and (7) to execute T&E plan on IoT devices and measure their performances against unforeseen attacks.
+  this project, we will implement meta-learning- enabled adversarial training (Meta-Adv) model, which is the framework for implementing Proactive Defense System to improve predicting unforeseencyberattacks.
+The goals can be achieved by the following objectives: (1) to access benchmark datasets for adversarial training and testing; (2) the implementation of meta-training of the Meta- Adv model; (3) the implementation of meta-testing of the Meta-Adv model; (4) conduct T&E to analyze the accuracy against attacks on benchmark datasets; (5) to convert the Python- based Meta-Adv model to C++; (6) upload C++-based Meta-Adv model to IoT devices; and (7) to execute T&E plan on IoT devices and measure their performances against unforeseen attacks.
 Successful completion will lead to potential answers for developing defense strategies against novel attacks.

 outcome: |
   The outcomes of this program will equip participants with advanced skills in communication